autyzm-pg/friendly-plans-react/GUIDE.md

 use [Fastlane](https://fastlane.tools/) tool.
 Fastlane documentation is auto generated for both platforms in `ios` and `android` directories.

+## Running tests
+Simply use scripts present in `package.json` file.
+For local development use `test` to update component snapshots.
+For CI use `test:ci`, which will check all components to match snapshots, without updating them.

 # Guides

 ## Usage of components